patrick-crawford/WEB422-Backup/notes/angular-testing-intro.md

    });
     ```

-4. Run the command `npm test` from the integrated terminal
+4. Run the command `npm run test` from the integrated terminal

     You should see some text output to the terminal, ie: